Online Master of Music with a Concentration in Conducting

 The degree includes 5 core courses plus 5 additional courses that are determined based on whether the student is focusing on wind, orchestral or choral conducting.

-* Students residing in the El Paso region can elect to take these courses in face-to-face or hybrid format.
+Note: Students residing in the El Paso region can elect to take courses marked with an asterisk (*) in face-to-face or hybrid format.

 Wind Conducting | Choral Conducting | Orchestral Conducting |